 “I don’t feel a fish out of water here.
 Actually I feel a fish in water – a) it’s very wet and b) people are very very friendly.”

 Cromarty might be hundreds of miles from his home in London but Snow retorts it’s still a convenient location.

 “You’re no more than forty minutes from an airport.
 You’re also the same distance from a railway station.
 So in many ways it’s very easy to get to.”

 London (Snow’s home) has the biggest film festival in the UK followed by Leeds, so what does a film festival in the middle of the highlands have that exclusively attracts him to share in the experience of watching film – Snow goes to no film festivals other than Cromarty which he’s been to three times before.

 “I chose Cromarty because of where it is and I knew people coming here.
 You’re coming to one of the most beautiful places in Britain and absorbing a number of very interesting films.
 This festival is a real community and amazing that so many local people are involved which is really what gives it its edge.”

 The down to earth movie festival

-The hub bar is no bigger than an average sized living room.
-In this gloriously cramped space I brushed shoulders with committee members, festival goers, village folk and former deputy editor of the Scotsman Lesley Riddoch.
+No bigger than an average sized living room, this gloriously cramped space was alive with energy as committee members, festival goers and village folk came together to celebrate the start of the festival.